glotzerlab/signac-docs/docs/source/recipes.rst

 Recipes
 =======

+This is a collection of recipes on how to solve typical problems using **signac**.

 General
 -------

-  1. How to integrate your matlab script.
-  2. How to design a good schema.
+  1. How to design a good schema.
-  3. How to migrate your data space schema.
+  2. How to migrate your data space schema.
+  3. How to integrate signac-flow with matlab or similar software.

 Advanced Workflows
 ------------------